Aidan Bennett

 How do you stay connected to Lewis & Clark as an alum?

+Mostly through the friends I made there.
 I met many of my best friends today at Lewis & Clark and I keep in close touch with them.
-I recently reconnected with Professor David Campion about including my senior thesis in an exhibition at Watzek Library, which was super cool and an honor.
+I also recently reconnected with Professor David Campion about including my senior thesis research in an exhibition at Watzek Library, which was super cool.

 Where did you find your community on campus?

-I made some great friends on my New Student Trip, and once we settled in on campus we introduced one another to people we met.
+I made some great connections with people on my New Student Trip.
+Once we settled in on campus, we introduced each other to people we met.
 My community grew from there.

 If you studied overseas while at Lewis & Clark, how did you choose your program?
 What did your overseas study add to your L&C experience so far?

-I chose to study abroad in Tanzania because it was an opportunity to go to a country I didn’t think I’d be able to travel to any time soon otherwise.
-The trip added a new dimension and depth of experience to my time at Lewis & Clark that benefited the rest of my studies, even though it didn’t directly relate.
+I chose to study abroad in East Africa because it was an opportunity to visit a part of the world I didn’t think I’d otherwise be able to travel to any time soon.
+The trip added a new dimension and depth of experience to my time at Lewis & Clark that benefited the rest of my studies, even though it didn’t directly relate to them.

 History